Enhancing Software Maintenance: A Learning to Rank Approach for Co-changed Method Identification: Results

 \subsubsection{Approach}

-In our experiment for this RQ, we alter the periods to label the training and testing data to test the performance of the RF model with different setups of periods.
+In our experiment for this RQ, we alter the periods to label the training and testing data to test the performance of the RF model (i.e., the best performing model) with different setups of periods.
 Given our time constraints, we focus on a random sample of 30 projects for our analysis in this RQ.

+Based on our preliminary analysis, very short labeling periods (e.g., 5–20 days) often contain insufficient co-change information to construct meaningful training data.
+We therefore use 30 days as the minimum labeling period for training data construction.
+The training labeling periods of 30, 90, and 180 days are chosen to represent scenarios where development teams train models using monthly, quarterly, and semi-annual historical data, respectively.
 For each project, we try different combinations of periods as follows, resulting in a total of 30 different setups: \begin{itemize} \item Period to label the training data: 30, 90, 180 days \item Period to label the testing data: 5, 10, 20, 30, 60, 90, 120, 150, 180, 270 \end{itemize}

 We use the Wilcoxon signed-rank test with a significance level of 0.05 to determine whether the performance of the model in different settings differs significantly.